 HOW LONG DOES IT TAKE TO HIKE TO LAGO DI SORAPIS?

-However, this is a stunning and remote part of the Dolomites, so allow around 6 hours for taking plenty of breaks.
-A leisurely picnic at the lake is a great idea and there are numerous photo opportunities along the way.
+Whichever route you choose, allow an extra hour to take breaks and soak up the scenery.
+A leisurely picnic at the lake is a great idea, and there are numerous photo opportunities along the way.

-Although the paths are well marked and clear, it’s a long walk and the cloud can come in quickly so take a map.
+Navigation is trickier on the circuit, and the cloud can come in quickly, so take a map.
 A handy book to take with you is Shorter Walks in the Dolomites which has good maps and details of this and other great walks in the area.

 WHERE TO STAY TO HIKE LAGO DI SORAPIS